– the design talent

 From walking through the doors of RRA as a Part 1 student at the age of 21 and becoming a Director at 27, Mark is now the owner and Managing Director of the company.
 He strives to ensure the ethos of the business is that of Quality, Integrity and Value and, that as an architectural company RRA can be relied upon to deliver good design that is functional, achievable and exceeds expectations.

-Out of work Mark is an 1873 season ticket holder at Gloucester Rugby, enjoys skiing, golf and spending time with his young family.
+Out of work Mark is an Chairmans Club Member at Gloucester Rugby, and he enjoys skiing, cycling, golf and spending time with his family.

 Tom Froggatt